PinkGoosik/echpochmak/README.md

 </div>

 ## About
-Echpochamk mod is the first tyap lyap modding club mod that adds echpochamk and some fun stuff.
+Echpochmak mod is the first tyap-lyap modding club's mod that adds echpochmak and some other fun stuff.